Rossmann fold: Structure

 The Rossmann fold is composed of six parallel beta strands that form an extended beta sheet.
 The first three strands are connected by α- helices resulting in a beta-alpha-beta-alpha-beta structure.
 This pattern is duplicated once to produce an inverted tandem repeat containing six strands.
 Overall, the strands are arranged in the order of 321456 (1 = N-terminal, 6 = C-terminal).
 Five stranded Rossmann-like folds are arranged in the order 32145.
 The overall tertiary structure of the fold resembles a three-layered sandwich wherein the filling is composed of an extended beta sheet and the two slices of bread are formed by the connecting parallel alpha-helices.

 One of the features of the Rossmann fold is its co-factor binding specificity.
-Through the analysis of four NADH-binding enzymes, it was found that in all four enzymes the nucleotide co-factor entailed the same conformation and orientation with respect to the polypeptide chain.
+Through the analysis of four NADH-binding enzymes, it was found that in all four enzymes, the nucleotide co-factor entailed the same conformation and orientation with respect to the polypeptide chain.

 The fold may contain additional strands joined by short helices or coils.
 The most conserved segment of Rossmann folds is the first beta-alpha-beta segment.
-Since this segment is in contact with the ADP portion of dinucleotides such as FAD, NAD and NADP it is also called as an "ADP-binding beta-beta fold.
+Phosphate-binding loop is located between the first beta-strand and alpha-helix.
+On the tip of the second beta-strand, there is a conserved aspartate residue that is involved in ribose binding.
+Since this segment is in contact with the ADP portion of dinucleotides such as FAD, NAD and NADP it is also called as an "ADP-binding beta-beta fold".